Saidiibrahim/Personal_website/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I'm a research assistant at [The University of South Australia](https://www.unisa.edu.au/) and an aspiring data scietinst.
+I'm a research assistant at [The University of South Australia](https://www.unisa.edu.au/) and an aspiring data scientist.
 I learn data science using various online platforms such as [Datacamp](www.datacamp.com), [Towards Data Science](https://towardsdatascience.com/) and [StackOverflow](https://stackoverflow.com/).
 Through Trial-and-Error, I apply what I learn by developing projects.
 I'm originally from Congo DRC but I currently live in Australia with my family.
+I'm a huge soccer fan :fire:, so don't hesitate to reach out to talk about data science or soccer :smiley: